 This new budget model is more expensive than the K650 but boasts greater suction, and its VSLAM navigational system ensures your entire floor area is covered.
 Like the K650, this vacuum is intended for use in apartments and smaller homes.

 This configuration consists of a Yeedi Vac Max robotic vacuum combined with their new auto-empty dock.
 The Vac Max, which includes a 5200mAh battery, is intended for medium-sized to large homes.
 The dock is fitted with its own vacuum which empties the robot's dustbin every time it returns to recharge.

 If you are searching for an effective budget vacuum for an apartment or small house, you will be impressed by the K650.
 The pricier Yeedi Vac adds navigation and superior suction.

 The Yeedi Vac Max is a moderately priced robotic vacuum equipped with a navigation system and a battery large enough to handle medium to large-sized homes.
 Like other vacuums manufactured by this company, this device is quiet and nimble.
 The Yeedi Vac Max is recommended.
-And, for a short time, a $45.00 off coupon is available using the code: VACMAXYTB.

 For those—like me—who would rather not have to empty the robot's dustbin every day, the Vac Station configuration is worth a close look.